Wei-Chung Wang: Pittsburgh Pirates (second stint)

 On August 31, 2019, Wang was claimed off waivers by the Pittsburgh Pirates.
 He earned wins twice as a reliever.
 His MLB stats during the 2019 season was 3–0, with ERA 3.77 in 25 appearances.
 Wang was outrighted off the Pirates roster on November 2 and became a free agent two days later.

 Wei Chuan Dragons

-Wang was selected first overall by the Wei Chuan Dragons in the 2020 Chinese Professional Baseball League draft on July 20, 2020, and returned to his native Taiwan as the first left-handed pitcher to be chosen with the first pick in the CPBL draft.
-In September 2020, Wang signed a 5-year, $2.08 million contract with the Dragons, the largest contract in Taiwanese professional baseball history.
+On July 20, 2020, Wang was selected first overall by the Wei Chuan Dragons in the 2020 Chinese Professional Baseball League draft, and returned to his native Taiwan as the first left-handed pitcher to be chosen with the first pick in the CPBL draft.
+In September 2020, Wang signed a 5-year, $2.08 million USD contract with the Dragons, the largest contract in Taiwanese professional baseball history.

 On March 14, 2021, Wang made his CPBL debut as the Dragons' Opening Day pitcher against the Uni-President 7-Eleven Lions.

+Wang pitched in the 2023 Taiwan Series, being the losing pitcher in Game 2 after allowing 4 hits and 2 walks and 4 earned runs across 2/3 innings.
+Wang also pitched 1 1/3 innings in Game 5, allowing 4 hits, including 1 home run, giving up 3 runs.

+After accumulating a 15–26 win-loss record and a 3.64 ERA across 5 seasons, Wang requested to be excluded from the Dragons' 60-man roster after the 2025 playoffs, and was non-tendered by the Dragons after the 2025 season.

+TSG Hawks

+On December 24, 2025, Wang signed with the TSG Hawks.